sagapatidar/delta-demo/README.md

 # delta-demo
-this is the delta-demo of git &amp; github
+this is the delta-demo of git &amp; github.